 - Prepare ingredients for the cookies.
 You can choose a color of your preference.
 Egg whites should be at a room temperature.

 - Using a stand up mixer, on high, beat egg whites together with sugar.

 - Add in salt and cream of tartar, beat until stiff peaks; it will take about 10 minutes.

 - In a pastry bag or a ziplock back with a tip, put a few drops of food coloring.
 Spoon in meringue mixture.

 - Pipe out small/medium size meringue cookies.
 Bake them at 200 °F for about 90 minutes.
-Remove them from the oven and let it cool to a room temperature.
+Allow them to cool completely in the oven to prevent them from cracking.

 - For the minty dip, place chocolate in a bowl with shortening.
 Melt chocolate using a microwave, be sure to stir every 20 seconds.
 Crush candy canes in a ziplock bag, to avoid the mess.